flatcar/flatcar-website/content/docs/latest/reference/developer-guides/sdk-modifying-flatcar.md

 $ ./run_sdk_container -t
 ```

-You'll want to make sure that you've run the following commands at least once inside your SDK container.
-This will download the necessary source code in preparation for your changes.
+You'll want to make sure that you've run `./build_packages` at least once inside your SDK container; this will download the necessary source code in preparation for your modifications.
 ```shell
 $ ./build_packages
 ```